-Administered by the Province of BC under an agreement with Immigration, Refugee and Citizenship Canada (IRCC), the BC Provincial Nominee Program (BC PNP) is the province’s only direct economic immigration tool for bringing in new British Columbians.
-The program allows BC to nominate a limited number of foreign workers, international students and investment ready entrepreneurs with the skills and expertise needed to grow the provincial economy.
-A popular immigration pathway, the BC PNP enables nominees and their dependent family members to apply to the federal government for permanent residence in the provincial nominee class.
+Administered by the Province of BC under an agreement with Immigration, Refugee and Citizenship Canada (“IRCC”), the BC Provincial Nominee Program (BC PNP) is the province’s only direct economic immigration tool for bringing in new British Columbians.
+The program allows BC to nominate a limited number of foreign workers, international students and investment-ready entrepreneurs with the skills and expertise needed to grow the provincial economy.
+The BC PNP enables nominees and their dependent family members to apply to the federal government for permanent residence in the provincial nominee class.
 The federal government (IRCC) sets the number of nominees available under the PNP and has the final selection authority for immigrants to Canada.

 WHAT ARE THE CHANGES TO THE BC PNP?

 In the past few years, BC PNP has been redesigned to improve processing times for applicants, and ensure the program meets BC’s labour market and economic development priorities.

 In early 2016, the BC PNP introduced a new online registration system which allows BC to select the highest impact candidates, not just those first in line, ensuring strong outcomes for the province.
 The registration is a points-based system similar to an expression of interest – registrants receive a score based on the information they provide in the online system and this score determines if they will be invited to apply.

 The score is based on six factors that are important indicators of how likely an individual is to succeed into the labour market and contribute to the economy: skill level of the BC job offer, wage, education, years of work experience, official language proficiency and region of employment.